Oslandia/workshop-postgis-qgis-3d/workshop.md

 ## Wrap-up

-We used a lot of features :
+We used a lot of features:
 - 3D visualization with QGIS
 - PostGIS 2D features
 - PostGIS 3D features